gaow/pfar/README.md

 ## Troubleshoot

 ### Linear algebra support
-If you get error message *Cannot find lapack / blas* you need to install `LAPAC` and `BLAS` libraries.
+If you get error message *Cannot find lapack / openblas* you need to install `LAPACK` and `OpenBLAS` libraries.
 On Debian Linux:
 ```
-sudo apt-get install libblas-dev liblapack-dev
+sudo apt-get install libopenblas-dev liblapack-dev
 ```
 ### OpenMP
 `pfar` requires compilers with OpenMP support.
 On Debian Linux: